Goodka7/SOC/Broken-Access-Control/Second.md

 Now we have enough information in our notepad to answer the questions in the playbook;

-Ownership of the IP addresses and devices: 172.16.17.234 - A device inside our enterprise network.
+#### Ownership of the IP addresses and devices:
+172.16.17.234 - A device inside our enterprise network.
 43.130.1.222 - Tencent a company based in CHINA.

-If the traffic is coming from outside (Internet): Yes, 43.130.1.222 is outside the network, communicating over port 80(HTTP).
+#### If the traffic is coming from outside (Internet):
+Yes, 43.130.1.222 is outside the network, communicating over port 80(HTTP).

-Ownership of IP address: 43.130.1.122 is a pool address, the indications from OSINT show that it's possibly cloud-hosted.
+#### Ownership of IP address:

+43.130.1.122 is a pool address, the indications from OSINT show that it's possibly cloud-hosted.

-Reputation of IP Address: 43.130.1.122 showed low hits on VirusTotal, but this is likely due to the IP address being non-static and web/cloud hosted.
+#### Reputation of IP Address:
+43.130.1.122 showed low hits on VirusTotal, but this is likely due to the IP address being non-static and web/cloud hosted.

-If the traffic is coming from company network: Hostname of the device: Confluence Data Center v8.0.3 Who owns the device (username): LetsDefend
+#### Hostname of the device:
+Confluence Data Center v8.0.3

+#### Who owns the device (username):
+LetsDefend

-Last user logon time: Nov, 08, 2023, 12:00 PM
+#### Last user logon time:
+Nov, 08, 2023, 12:00 PM

 ## Determining Malicious Activity
 Based on the data collected, I assess whether the traffic from the external IP is malicious.
 Given the HTTP response code "200" in the logs, indicating successful execution of the attack, I determine that the attack was successful.